jegilles/MultiscaleTextureSeparation/README.md

 # MultiscaleTextureSeparation
  Multiscale Texture Separation algorithm

- This package performs the Multiscale Texture Separation algorithm
-% based on the cartoon + textures decomposition and adapted Fourier
-% filtering (Littlewood-Paley or Curvelets).
+This package performs the Multiscale Texture Separation algorithm based on the cartoon + textures decomposition and adapted Fourier filtering (Littlewood-Paley or Curvelets) as described in J.Gilles, "Multiscale Texture Separation", Multiscale, Modeling and Simulation: A SIAM Interdisciplinary Journal, Vol.10, No.4, 1409--1427, Dec.
+2012.

 The main function performing the decomposition is "Multiscale_Texture_Separation.m".